 Make sure that all your stories have a clear user or customer.
 As I like to work with personas, I use personas in my stories (instead of user roles).
 This connects each story to the right persona, and it allows me to understand if and to which extend the story addresses the persona’s need or goal.
 To achieve this, I use the following template: As <persona>, I want <something> so that <benefit>.

 The devil is in the details: Some stories are too big and vague for the team to understand and implement.
 Others contain too much detail, or even prescribe a solution.
-Getting the details right seems to be a battle the product owner can only loose.
-My recommendation is: Start with big, coarse-grained stories called epics particularly for all new features.
-Epics allow you to capture an idea without committing to the details.
-Then break an epic into more detailed user stories.
-The new user stories replace the epic, and they provide more information about the product’s functionality.
-Pay particular attention to the user stories that are pulled into a sprint.
-These stories have to be ready: clear, feasible, and testable.
+To get the level of detail right, start with big, coarse-grained stories called epics.
+Epics are like bullet points: They allow you to capture an idea without committing to the details.
+Then break an epic into more detailed user stories by involving the development team and leveraging user feedback on early product increments.
+Eventually, the new user stories replace the epic.
+Pay particular attention to the stories that are pulled into a sprint.
+These stories be ready: clear, feasible, and testable.
 Make sure, though, that you do not prescribe a solution in your stories.
 Rather focus on the “what”, nor the “how”.
-The latter is best captured in an architecture diagram.
+The latter should be decided by the development team.

 User stories, however, are not meant to be standalone documents.
 They should be complemented by a conversation between the product owner and the team, or even better: written collaboratively.
-A story wants to capture the essentials, and not specify every detail: The latter would be difficult for new features and too slow and too expensive in an agile / lean context.
+A story wants to capture the essentials, and not specify every detail.
+The latter would be difficult for new features and too slow and too expensive in an agile / lean context.

 Acceptance criteria are maybe the most misunderstood part of users stories.
 I have seen detailed stories with no acceptance criteria, criteria that restate the narrative, and criteria that hide new stories, or even contain entire workflows.
 The last two mistakes are exemplified by the following story (the narrative is on the card on the left, the “acceptance criteria” on the right):

 You can learn more about user stories with the following: